410735038/Pyramid-Adventures/README.md

 * windows 10

 #### tips
-Because my experiment is divided into two parts, this game is not completedly, I will push the full version after experiment, thank you for your waiting.
+Because my experiment is divided into two parts, this game is not completedly, I will push the full version(include code) after experiment, thank you for your waiting.

 ---
 The video link is below.